-Years ago while on our way to Canada, we drove through Ann Arbor and made a quick stop at Zingerman’s Bakehouse for coffee and treats.
-It wasn’t a spontaneous stop.
+Years ago, while on our way to Canada, we drove through Ann Arbor and made a quick stop at Zingerman's Bakehouse for coffee and treats.
+It wasn't a spontaneous stop.
 I was already familiar with their catalogue and had been looking forward to visiting their home base for Magic Brownies and coffee cake samples.
-It was a lively place, and I remember thinking how nice it would be to live in Ann Arbor and be able to go to Zingerman’s anytime.
+It was a lively place.
+I remember thinking how nice it would be to live in Ann Arbor and be able to go to Zingerman's anytime.

-Luckily, I do have a friend who lives near Zingerman’s and who was nice enough to buy me a signed copy of the Zingerman’s Bakehouse cookbook.
-So far I’ve tried the Tunisian Orange Olive Oil Cake, the Boston Cream Pie (which is somewhat over the top considering they put a layer of buttercream between the cake and the chocolate glaze) and the Zingerman’s Big O Cookies.
+Luckily, I do have a friend who lives near Zingerman's.
+She's a fan too, and was nice enough to buy me a signed copy of the Zingerman's Bakehouse cookbook.
+So far I've tried the Tunisian Orange Olive Oil Cake, the Boston Cream Pie (which is somewhat over the top considering they put a layer of buttercream between the cake and the chocolate glaze) and the Zingerman's Big O Cookies.

-Big O Cookies (the O stands for oatmeal) have been on Zingerman’s menu for over 20 years.
+Big O Cookies (the O stands for oatmeal) have been on Zingerman's menu for over 20 years.
 What makes them special is a mixture of maple syrup and brown sugar for extra chewiness, along with a good amount of raisins.
-Zingerman’s uses Flame raisins, but any raisins will work.
+Zingerman's uses Flame raisins, but any raisins will work.
 I really like them with golden raisins or a mix of golden and Flame.
-Zingerman’s leaves out the nuts, but I think a handful of walnuts is a great addition, and I also think adding a little (or even a lot!) more cinnamon wouldn’t hurt.
+Zingerman's leaves out the nuts.
+Personally, I think a handful of walnuts is a great addition, and adding a little more cinnamon wouldn't hurt.
 But with or without those additions, this is a good oatmeal cookie recipe.

 Zingerman’s Big O Cookies